WARNING: If you do any of these mods, DO NOT make the axle straight

 edge along either the top or bottom of the axle.
 An un-laden vehicle is supposed

-to demonstrate a slight upward bow which is the camber to the tube created during
+to demonstrate a slight bow, up or down, which is the camber to the tube created during

 to bend or bow to any appreciable extent under normal loading conditions but it